Traditional vs. digital research methods

 (1) Mehrabian Albert H, ‘Silent Messages; Implicit Communication of Emotions and Attitudes’ 2nd edition 1981.

-If you have some market research technology we’ve not covered let us know
+If you have or know of some new digital market research technology we’ve not covered let us know.